hellocybernetics/TensorFlow2.0_Eager_Execution_Tutorials/README.md

 # TensorFlow_Eager_Execution_Tutorials

-This repository provides tutorial code for deep learning researchers to learn TensorFlow Eager Execution.
+This repository provides tutorial code of TensorFlow2.0 .
 This tutorials refer to the PyTorch tutorials

 https://github.com/yunjey/pytorch-tutorial